Growth and Diversity

 Holiday travel has reached a level of tremendous significance world-wide as an economic factor.
 Holidaymakers have an enormous choice of how to spend the best days of the year.
 Even though 11 September 2001 and he financial and economic crisis period of 2008/2009 caused major turbulence in the tourism sector and has led to long-term change, the love for travelling in industrialised countries remains intact.

 Over the last 20 years, a special type of holiday has proven to be particularly booming, crisis-resistant and innovative: the cruise.
-The rates of growth in this sector, with a global annual turnover of almost 20 billion Euros, still amount to 7% per year world-wide and well over 10% in Europe.
+The rates of growth in this sector, with a global annual turnover of almost 20 billion Euros, still shows potential for expansion over the next years.

 About 350 ocean cruise ships sail the oceans.
 Some offer space for 200 passengers, others for 6000.
 Some ships carry mountain bikes, ice rinks and climbing walls, others tempt their clients with art collections, library and planetarium.